I'm so excited to share this recipe! Introducing vegan fish fillets!

 Instructions

-- Process for 15-30 seconds, or until it forms a flaky paste (a bit like flaked tuna).
-Add the cornstarch and process a few more seconds.
+- Process for 15-30 seconds or until it forms a flaky paste (a bit like flaked tuna).
+Add the cornstarch and process for a few more seconds.
 You want the mixture to hold together when you squeeze it between your hands, but it should still be slightly crumbly.

-- Cut your nori sheet in two rectangles of about 5x2.5-inch.
-Press down half of the mixture onto each nori sheet into a ½-inch thickness.
+- Cut your nori sheet into two rectangles of about 5×2.5 inches.
+Press down half of the mixture onto each nori sheet to a 1/2-inch thickness.
 Press it down firmly.

 Love your recipes, but I’m a bit frustrated by the links to Amazon.
 I know you need to earn a little, but it would be more helpful if the links could take you to an actual product.
 I can’t find TVP slices, for example, but your link simply takes me to a page of TVP products rather than the specific one (and no slices to be seen!).